Why Your Insurance Premiums Are Rising in British Columbia

 Shop around

 Each insurer calculates BC insurance rates differently.
-Comparing quotes — or using a broker — can help you find lower pricing.
+Comparing quotes or working with a broker can help you find better value for both home insurance and ICBC auto insurance.

 Bundle your policies

-Bundling car insurance BC and home insurance BC with the same provider usually brings meaningful discounts.
+Bundling your home insurance and ICBC auto insurance with the same provider often leads to meaningful discounts.

 Make Your Coverage Work Harder